-MATERNITY PLANNER: Find out how to calculate your leave and pay for parents after you have a child.
+MATERNITY PLANNER: Find out how to calculate leave and pay for parents after you have a child.
 The online guide helps you check whether you can get maternity leave.

 ASP GUIDE: Farm workers get agricultural worker holiday entitlement and paid sick days too.
 But, they usually get Agricultural Sick Pay (ASP) instead of SSP.

-SSP GUIDE: How much Statutory Sick Pay you get depends on several factors.
+SSP GUIDE: How much Statutory Sick Pay you get depends on several key factors.
 SSP rates get paid by your employer if they do not run company sick pay for staff off work with illness.

 WTR GUIDE: The Working Time Regulations govern the hours that most workers can work.
 Thus, in the United Kingdom they set out:

 WORKING HOURS: The Working Time Regulations determine the maximum weekly working time.
 They govern the patterns of work and holidays, as well as the daily and weekly rest periods.
 WTR also covers the health and working hours of night time workers.